Gluten Free Strawberry and White Chocolate Shortbread

 - Optional – Sprinkle of dried strawberries - 1 x 6g tube will be perfect!

-- Cream the butter & sugar until smooth and fluffy. >I mix with an electric hand whisk for about 1 min.
-You could also use a wooden spoon but you'll have to really go for it!!
+- Cream the butter & sugar until smooth and fluffy.>Ideally, mix with an electric hand whisk for about 30 seconds.
+Don't cut this time short because (1) it creates a creamy shortbread and (2) it warms up the butter which makes the next stage easier!>You could also use a wooden spoon but you'll have to really go for it!!

-- Put it in the fridge for at least an hour to firm up. (overnight/even a few days is fine)
+- Wrap it up tightly.
+Put it in the fridge for at least an hour to firm up.

 - Pre-heat your oven to 175oC (fan).